An Account of a Curse

 The second was one of the occasions that I felt subject to magickal attack in the presence of my Buddhist friend and his punk compatriots.
 I was sitting in a chair in the grip of the paralysing tension, the freeze of the fight, freeze, flee impulse.
 The other occupants of the room were all knelt on the floor arranging crystals bought in bulk by the priest for the express purpose of magickal warfare and his dream of the time of a new generation of wizards taking over the world.
 I couldn't speak but sat rigidly still.
 As they gleefully created a mandala of crystals before me the tension cut deeper and deeper, seemingly pulled in by their mirth and the arrangement of crystals before me.
 It would be fair to say that it wasn't the most fun way to spend an evening.

 Depart from me you cut of night.
-The darkness that touched my soul and hurt me Because of what I'd done.
+The darkness that touched my soul and hurt me Because of who I Am.
 But is now passed.